grompe/BTWTweak/patcher/readme.txt

   This makes throwing dynamite more precise and much more fun!
   This feature is dedicated to the good old Blood 3D game.

+- Dropped support for the old Deco addon

+- Added support for the new Deco addon, if glass shards are found, they will drop upon the destruction of glass blocks

 v0.9i

 - Restored the ability of Glass Block to contain piston packing.